kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/EventLoopPrevention.md

 The event system includes several features to prevent loops and manage event propagation:

 1. **Event History Tracking**: Each event maintains a history of its propagation path
+2. **Publisher History Tracking**: Each event maintains an ordered list of publishers in its propagation chain
-2. **Hop Count Limiting**: Events are limited to a maximum number of hops
+3. **Hop Count Limiting**: Events are limited to a maximum number of hops
-3. **Origin Tracking**: Events track their original publisher and immediate creator
+4. **Origin Tracking**: Events track their original publisher and immediate creator
-4. **Correlation IDs**: Related events can be linked using correlation IDs
+5. **Correlation IDs**: Related events can be linked using correlation IDs
-5. **Peer Identification**: Components can identify related peers to prevent feedback loops
+6. **Peer Identification**: Components can identify related peers to prevent feedback loops

 ## Event Origin Concepts